The University of Michigan School of Medicine

 - Diffusion and transport of mass and energy

-The University of Michigan Medical School will not require dedicated coursework in physics.
+The University of Michigan School of Medicine will not require dedicated coursework in physics.

 Other examples of how competency can be fulfilled: